devopsctl/gitlabctl/docs/gitlabctl_describe_user.md

 ## gitlabctl describe user

-Describe a user
+Describe a user by specifying the user id or username

 ### Synopsis

-Describe a user
+Describe a user by specifying the user id or username

 ```
 gitlabctl describe user [flags]